cobour/neon-world/readme.md

 ## Test systems

-The game is tested using FS-UAE (v3.1.66) and vAmiga (v2.5) on macOS.
+The game is tested using FS-UAE (v3.1.66).
 Also tested on my Amiga 500 (rev. 6a) using Kickstart 1.3 and 2.0 with 1 MB Chip-RAM and 1.5 MB Slow-RAM.

 ## Target systems